Holiday Sensory Bins That Teach – Christmas, Gingerbread, Kwanzaa, & More!

 Most sensory tables teach self-regulation, oral language, vocabulary, fine motor skills, hand-eye coordination, crossing the midline, and various social skills like sharing, taking turns, and waiting.

 Being intentional with the tools and small treasures you add to the table, you can hit various learning objectives or learning targets.

 You can do these in your large sensory table or make small sensory bins.
 If you use a large sensory table, place the foam pieces and trays directly in the large sensory table.

 These activities can be used as a new twist to extend your sensory table filler for another week.
-For example, week one have filler and tools and treasures.
-Week two, add shape buttons and a muffin tin.
-Week three, take out the shape beads and muffin tin and add letter beads with foam objects.
-Sensory tables are a lot of work, so make them last longer by switching out the tools and treasures with intention, so you hit different learning objectives each week!
+For example, week one have filler, tools, and treasures.
+In week two, add shape buttons and a muffin tin.
+In week three, take out the shape beads and muffin tin and add letter beads with foam objects.
+Sensory tables are a lot of work, so make them last longer by switching out the tools and treasures with intention so you hit different learning objectives each week!

 Kwanzaa Letter Sensory Bin!
 Use black beans, dyed rice, and fruit manipulatives to make this Kwanzaa-themed sensory bin.
 Check out this post to learn how to dye rice.
 I threw in some spoons and bowls for fine motor exercises.

 Extend this snow sensory bin by adding letter beads and snowflakes with letters for a fun letter-matching game!
 Little learners will develop letter identification, fine motor skills, and letter discrimination skills.

 Hot Cocoa Counting Sensory Bin!
 Your preschool, pre-k, or kindergarten students are going to love this hot cocoa sensory bin.
 I added in dyed salt, white pom poms, candy cane mini erasers, coffee cups, scoops, and a funnel.
 Check out this post to see how I dye salt.